Pahlorus/Arkanoid/README.md

 # Arkanoid
-Training project.
-Visual interface the game based on UnityEngine.
+Training project.The game is completely based on unity.